What Is Website Split Testing? An Introduction to Split Testing

 Just about every aspect of a website can be split-tested.

 Split testing involves a single element of a page being changed at one time.
 A different type of split testing is sometimes used to achieve faster improvements with a shorter number of tests; multivariate testing.
 In this type of testing, multiple variables are changed within a single web page.
-So, rather than having multiple versions of the same page, multivariate testing rotates different elements on the same page, for example, the headline, the call-to-action, the image and the opening paragraph.
+So, rather than having multiple versions of the same page, multivariate testing rotates different elements on the same page, for example, the headline, the call-to-action, the image, and the opening paragraph.
 Both multivariate and split testing have their advantages.

-The advantage with multivariate testing is that you can find the optimum combination of website elements in a shorter space of time and achieve significant improvements in the website’s performance; the disadvantage is that it takes a considerable amount of traffic to get accurate results.
+The advantage of multivariate testing is that you can find the optimum combination of website elements in a shorter space of time and achieve significant improvements in the website’s performance; the disadvantage is that it takes a considerable amount of traffic to get accurate results.